22 Oct Fiber Optic Cable Installation Cost

 4. Reducing Installation Cost with Cable Blowing Machines

-One of the most effective ways to lower fiber optic cable installation cost—especially for long-distance or outdoor networks—is using a Cable Blowing Machine.
+One of the most effective ways to lower fiber optic cable installation cost, especially for long-distance or outdoor networks, is using a cable blowing machine.

-- Up to ~3 km continuous installation per section (under favorable duct conditions)
+- Up to ~3 km continuous installation per section

 - 2–3× faster installation speed